mesosphere/playa-mesos/README.md

   Perhaps an asset permissions issue?
 * TCP ports `8080` and `5050` are forwarded to the VM and may conflict with existing listeners
-* During the initial shell provisioning the warnings `stdin: is not a tty` will appear.
+* During the initial shell provisioning the warning `stdin: is not a tty` will appear.
 This is harmless and can be ignored.
 See [Vagrant Issue #1674](https://github.com/mitchellh/vagrant/issues/1673)

 Mesos